 Which of these food souvenirs from Singapore are you going to get?

-Depending on where you live in the world, you might be able to find some of these snacks, and food mixes at a Chinese supermarket, ethnic grocery store, etc. I grew up in Toronto, Canada so I know you can get some food mixes at T&T Supermarket and other local Chinese grocery stores.
+Depending on where you live in the world, you might be able to find some of these snacks and food mixes at a Chinese supermarket, ethnic grocery store, etc. I grew up in Toronto, Canada, so I know it is possible to get some food mixes at T&T Supermarket and other local Chinese grocery stores.

-I hope you enjoyed this post and will enjoy some of these Singapore snacks souvenir.
+I hope you enjoyed this post and will enjoy some of these Singapore snack souvenirs.
 Let me know which is your favourite!

 Thank you for reading my Singapore food souvenirs post